-In addition to our core curriculum, we have a number of “companion" offerings — classes and workshops that provide ongoing support for the inward journey of faith through personal growth, the outward journey of community engagement through service and social justice, and a variety of spiritual practices that help to sustain us in mind, heart, and body.
-See our Current Offerings page for a full listing of all courses, workshops, and groups.
+In addition to our core curriculum, we offer a number of “companion” classes that offer ongoing support for the inward journey of faith and self-awareness, and the outward journey of service and community engagement.
+These companion classes are open to anyone and may be taken alone or in addition to a core class.
+Spiritual practices are woven into all of our classes to help sustain us in this work.
+See our Current Offerings page for a full listing of all courses, workshops and events.

 SACRED ACTIVISM: BEING PRESENT TO CHILDREN IN POVERTY

 Led by Ruth Anderson, Ph.D.